Skip to Content

 A first grade unit on “sharing stories” would teach “The Parable of the Prodigal Son,” from the New Testament.

 The third grade unit on ancient Rome would feature a section dedicated to the life of Jesus and Christianity in the Roman Empire.
-And a poetry unit for fifth graders would include psalms from the Old Testament taught alongside poems from Robert Frost and William Carlos Williams.
+And a poetry unit for fifth graders would include a psalm from the Old Testament taught alongside poems from Robert Frost and William Carlos Williams.
 No other texts from religious books would be included in the unit.

-The Texas Education Agency says the lessons “were developed using the best evidence from cognitive science to ensure teachers have access to quality, on-grade-level materials that enable teachers to focus on delivering the highest-quality instruction and providing differentiated supports to students,” a news release stated.
+The Texas Education Agency says the lessons “were developed using the best evidence from cognitive science to ensure teachers have access to quality, on-grade-level materials that enable teachers to focus on delivering the highest-quality instruction and providing differentiated supports to students,” a May news release stated.

-On Monday, more than 100 people for and against the materials testified before the Texas school board for more than seven hours.
+On Monday, more than 100 people testified for and against the materials before the Texas school board for more than seven hours.
 Mark Chancey, a professor of religious studies at Southern Methodist University and a Sunday school teacher, described the teachings as “fundamentally flawed” and they “make numerous claims that are erroneous, made up, or just plain strange.”

 The lessons included in the curriculum “strongly privilege” Christianity over other faiths, Chancey told CNN Wednesday.